What is Virtual Thesis Bootcamp?

 When is Virtual Thesis Bootcamp?

-Commitment is necessary for the full program so please ensure you can attend BOTH days before applying.
+Commitment is necessary for the full program so please ensure you can attend ALL SESSIONS before applying.

 Attendees will be required to complete pre-Bootcamp planning and to set specific writing goals.

 Applications are now closed for this Bootcamp.

 Check back later in Semester 2 for our next series of workshops!

 The information you provide in your application will be used to decide whether we can offer you a place so please allow enough time for a considered response.

 Thesis Bootcamp is a top-rated program that is always oversubscribed as it makes a measurable difference for students who are ready to write.

 Applicants are selected based on a ranking of needs and urgency: how close you are to completion; any reported difficulties or interruptions to your candidature; and circumstances relating to your socio-economic position.
 We also try to ensure a diverse cohort across different faculties.

 *Please note that there is a maximum of 30 students for this Virtual Thesis Bootcamp.